-- Laboratory personnel, please refer to the Laboratory Hazard Assessment Tool - Non-Laboratory personnel, please refer to the JSA/PPE Certification Forms (Example JSAs are located in Appendix B1 and Appendix B2 of this template)
+- Laboratory personnel, please refer to the Laboratory Hazard Assessment Tool - Any researchers (non-field dedicated workers) doing work in any agricultural field (UCD and nonUCD) must complete and sign the VEN-FST Agricultural Field Safety Training documents and the UCD Field Safety Plan specific to their research/work.
+Annual refresher training is required for all documents and Fieldworker Safety required courses (Fieldworker, Greenhouse, or CEF safety training and Heat Illness Prevention). - Non-Laboratory personnel, please refer to the JSA/PPE Certification Forms (Example JSAs are located in Appendix B1 and Appendix B2 of this template)